ewdlop/ScienceApp/README.md

 > American: America is disgraceful!

-  me: The world is a lot more greateful than you should think.
+  me: The world is a lot more greatful than you should think.

+> What is LHC?

+  me: a series of magnified glasses